Gnorn/mahjong/README.md

 ---

-DYNAMIC TOURNAMENT: a dynamic tournament is a tournament where the players' placement depend on their result in the tournament, and the ranking may be just complex than just the cumulative scores of the players.
+DYNAMIC TOURNAMENT: a dynamic tournament is a tournament where the players' placement depend on their result in the tournament, and the ranking may be more complex than just the cumulative scores of the players.
 This may be used for a swiss-system tournament, or for a tournament with playoffs.
-This requires the user to execute code and thus poses a security threat if it is not run in a secure environment, so the option is disabled by default.
-To enable it, edit the prefs.php in the admin folder and comment this line : "$dynamic = "disabled";".
+This requires the user to execute PHP code and thus poses a security threat if it is not run in a secure environment, so the option is disabled by default.
+To enable it, edit the prefs.php in the admin folder and comment this line : “$dynamic = "disabled";”.

 The format of the tournament map is similar to that of a static tournament, but the player's number may not be plainly expressed, instead being calculated based on the players' results.
 There is also an extra line after each round that tells the system how to establish ranking.

 In order to determine the players' IDs you can use the following variables (although you will mostly use the first one), and even intertwine them:
 -$RankByRound[Round][Rank] : if for example you call $RankByRound[3][1] you will get the ID of the highest ranked player after round 3.
-If you call $RankByRound[4][2] you will get the ID of the second position player after round 4
+If you call $RankByRound[4][2] you will get the ID of the second highest ranked player after round 4
--$ScoreByRound[$Player,$Round] : the score of player $Player got at round $Round -$OverallScoreByRound[$Player,$Round] : the overall score of player $Player after round $Round (including previous weighting/calculations)
+-$ScoreByRound[$Player,$Round] : the score player $Player got at round $Round -$OverallScoreByRound[$Player,$Round] : the overall score of player $Player after round $Round (including previous weighting/calculations)
 -basically any php code: maths operators, conditional structures, etc. Your tournament map may become hard to read, though.